Charles Martinet, the voice of Nintendo’s beloved Mario character, steps down

 “It’s been a privilege working with Charles to help bring Mario to life for so many years and we want to thank and celebrate him,” Nintendo said in a statement.

-In addition to being the original voice of Mario, he’s also voiced Luigi, Wario, and Waluigi in the video games franchise.
+In addition to being the original voice of Mario, he’s also voiced Luigi, Wario and Waluigi in the video games.
 While he did not voice Mario in the recent movie, he did have a small role as Mario’s dad.

 Nintendo did not give say why Martinet is stepping down or who would replace him as Mario’s voice.